-11. Employee Benefit Plans
+10. Employee Benefit Plans

 We and certain of our subsidiaries sponsor various retirement plans for most full-time and some part-time employees.
 These plans primarily consist of defined contribution plans.
 The defined contribution plans generally provide for contributions up to 2.5% of covered employees' salaries or wages.
-These contributions totaled \$7.8 million in 2016, \$7.1 million in 2015 and \$6.1 million in 2014.
-Of these amounts, approximately \$0.2 million and \$0.1 million was payable to the plans at December 31, 2016 and 2015, respectively.
+These contributions totaled \$7.8 million in 2017,

+\$7.8 million in 2016 and \$7.1 million in 2015.
+Of these amounts, approximately \$0.5 million and \$0.2 million were payable to the plans at December 31, 2017 and 2016, respectively.

 Certain of our subsidiaries also participate or have participated in various multi-employer pension plans for the benefit of employees who are union members.
-As of December 31, 2016 and 2015, we had 5 and 11 employees, respectively, who were union members.
-There were no contributions made to multi-employer pension plans in 2016, 2015 or 2014.
+As of December 31, 2017 and 2016, we had 6 and 5, respectively, who were union members.
+There were no contributions made to multi-employer pension plans in 2017, 2016 or 2015.
 The data available from administrators of other multi-employer pension plans is not sufficient to determine the accumulated benefit obligations, nor the net assets attributable to the multi-employer plans in which our employees participate or previously participated.

 Certain individuals at one of our operating units are entitled to receive fixed annual payments that reach a maximum amount, as specified in the related agreements, for a 15 year period following retirement or, in some cases, the attainment of 65 years of age.
 We recognize the unfunded status of the plan as a non-current liability in our Consolidated Balance Sheet.
 Benefits vest 50% after ten years of service, 75% after fifteen years of service and are fully vested after 20 years of service.
-We had an unfunded benefit liability of \$4.0 million and \$3.3 million recorded as of December 31, 2016 and 2015, respectively.
+We had an unfunded benefit liability of \$4.0 million recorded as of December 31, 2017 and 2016.

-12. Commitments and Contingencies
+11. Commitments and Contingencies